mhrimaz/AwesomeJavaFX/README.md

 - [VWorkflows](https://github.com/miho/VWorkflows) - Interactive flow/graph visualization for building domain specific visual programming environments.
 Provides UI bindings for JavaFX.
 - [TilesFX](https://github.com/HanSolo/tilesfx) - A JavaFX library containing tiles for Dashboards.
 - [Undecorator](https://github.com/in-sideFX/Undecorator) - Decorate undecorated JavaFX stages with custom skin.
 This helper brings a custom look to your JavaFX stages.
+- [JFXAnimation](https://github.com/schlegel11/JFXAnimation) - Builder for CSS keyframe animations in JavaFX.
+Create animations like you would do with CSS.